Vets are popularizing CBD for pets by taking a more pragmatic view about its legality

-A marijuana plant is the source of CBD, and it is also available from the hemp plant.
+A marijuana plant is a source of CBD, and it is also available from the hemp plant.
 But just because it originates from marijuana, you should not consider it bad because whether it is bad or good depends on THC content.
-While CBD or cannabidiol without THC is most preferred, even if it exists in minute quantity, it does not have any adverse effect of humans or animals.
+While CBD or cannabidiol without THC is most preferred, even if it exists in minute quantities, it does not have any adverse effect on humans or animals.
 Therefore, instead of equating CBD with the dreaded marijuana, it is better to look at its chemical structure to ensure that it is free from THC so that there is no fear of giving a ‘high’ to pets.
-However, you should take heart from the fact that CBD oil used in medicine does not come from marijuana plant but hemp plant that keeps it out from all legal controversies.
+However, you should take heart from the fact that CBD oil used in medicine does not come from the marijuana plant but hemp plant which keeps it out from all legal controversies.

 CBD is safe for dogs

 Scientific facts are more acceptable because it is based on the results of studies conducted to find out the truth behind anything.
 Since facts and figures are undeniable proof, there is no room to defy it.
 Colorado State University carried out studies to determine the safety profile of CBD on dogs and confirmed that it is safe for dogs.
 Few more studies to determine the medicinal benefits on pets are underway like the efficacy of CBD in seizure disorders, nausea relief, appetite stimulation, allergic skin disease, osteoarthritis, and inflammatory bowel disease.
 A growing number of vets who are not much inclined to alternative treatments are now acknowledging the powers of CBD in treating pets for a happy and healthy life.

 Hemp is equated with cannabis for no good reason